-New Students and Tenants
+Incoming Students and Prospective Tenants

 Because the number and type of student housing units available for rent at any given time varies throughout the year, we can't guarantee that you'll be housed in accommodations that satisfy your first choice of type, location, and price range.

 To ensure fair housing for as many CUIMC students as possible, the Office of Housing Services uses the following priorities for housing assignments:

 - Priority 2: Applicants within the United States coming from farthest away, then moving eastward

 - Priority 3: Applicants from the tristate area (New York, New Jersey, and Connecticut)

 Please visit our Incoming Students page for information about when you can expect to hear back.

 If you are a registered full-time student on the CUIMC campus, you qualify for our reapplication process, which takes place from September 1-30.

 We provide accommodations for students whose disabilities substantially limit their ability to live in CUIMC’s traditional housing units.
 Review our guidelines on disability housing.

 Housing assignments are made based on our assignment priority structure, detailed above.
 If you are offered a room within a multiple occupancy apartment, you may be housed with students of different schools or programs at CUIMC and with different graduation dates.
 We will only assign students of the same gender to multiple occupancy apartments.
 Roommate information will be available and can be provided, upon request, two to three weeks before your move-in date.